 Dr. Scott Abrams joined the Faculty of Roswell Park Comprehensive Cancer Center (Roswell Park) in 2008 and, in 2013, was promoted to Professor of Oncology and Member in the Department of Immunology.
 He holds a joint appointment as Research Professor on the Graduate Faculty at the State University of New York at Buffalo.
 In 2014, Dr. Abrams was reappointed to the UB Graduate Faculty with Distinction.
-From 2013 to early 2019, he served as Director of Graduate Studies in the Department of Immunology at Roswell Park during which he received two awards in graduate education and mentoring.
+From 2013 to early 2019, he served as Director of Graduate Studies for the Immunology Graduate Program at Roswell Park during which he received two awards in graduate education and mentoring.
 Also, in 2018, he received the Roswell Pride in Member Ingenuity (RPMI) Award.
 In early 2019, Dr. Abrams was appointed as Co-Leader of the Tumor Immunology and Immunotherapy Program in the Cancer Center.

 As a tumor immunologist, his research interests focus on understanding mechanisms of tumor escape and immune suppression.
 Currently, Dr. Abrams serves on several external grant review panels.
-He has authored or co-authored more than 100 journal articles, reviews and book chapters, and has received numerous national and international invitations to speak.
+He has authored or co-authored more than 130 journal articles, reviews and book chapters, and has received numerous national and international invitations to speak.